How to Collect Unpaid Rent Once a Tenant Moves Out: Landlord Tips

 If you're still waiting to reach the tenant to finalize the remaining amount owed, the next step to collecting unpaid rent is to review the lease agreement.
 Since this is a legal contract that indicates the responsibilities of both parties involved, here are the things to verify:

 • Default and remedies: Review the rental agreement's default and remedies section, which typically covers what actions you can take in case of non-payment.
-It may have guided steps to recover unpaid rent, such as sending notices or initiating legal proceedings.
+It may have guided steps to collect unpaid rent, such as sending notices or initiating legal proceedings.

 • Termination and move-out: Assess termination and move-out procedures clauses.
 These clauses may have instructions on rent obligations upon termination and the tenant's responsibility to settle any outstanding balances.